dialog-semiconductor/py_ble_manager/README.md

     GAPM_CFG_ADDR_PRIVACY_CNTL = 0x4
 ```

 The C structures are ported to python classes.
-Each of these classes inherits from the Python [ctypes](https://docs.python.org/3/library/ctypes.html) library [Structure](https://docs.python.org/3/library/ctypes.html#structures-and-unions) definition.
+Each of these classes inherits from the Python [ctypes](https://docs.python.org/3/library/ctypes.html) library [Structure](https://docs.python.org/3/library/ctypes.html#structures-and-unions) class.
 The python ctypes library is used to simplify converting these data types into the appropriate byte sequence for transmission over the serial port.

 For example, the c structure `struct gapm_operation_cmd` in `gapm_task.h`: